kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/detailed.md

 ### Key Concepts

+**Functions**: Functions are reusable blocks of code that perform a specific task.
+Think of them like recipes - you write the recipe once, then you can follow it (call the function) whenever you need it.
+In p5.js, `setup()` runs once when the program starts, and `draw()` runs continuously (60 times per second).

+**Variables**: Variables are containers that store information.
+You give them a name (like `myName`) and assign a value to them (like `"Alice"`).
+Variables can store different types of data: text (strings), numbers, true/false values (booleans), and more.

 **Objects**: Objects are collections of related data grouped together.
 Think of a contact card - it has a name, phone number, address, etc. In our mixing deck, each track is an object that contains everything related to that track: its sound, volume, play state, button, and slider.

 **Properties**: Properties are pieces of information stored in an object.
 Like a person's height, weight, and name are properties of a person object.
 Our track objects have properties like `sound`, `volume`, and `isPlaying`.

 **Object-Oriented Thinking**: Instead of having separate variables scattered around, we organize related data into objects.
 This makes code easier to understand and maintain.

+### Explaining Concepts to Beginners

+When teaching this workshop to absolute beginners, you may need to explain:

+**Functions**: "A function is like a recipe.
+You write the steps once, then you can use that recipe (call the function) whenever you need it. `setup()` is a special recipe that runs once when your program starts. `draw()` is a recipe that runs over and over again."

+**Variables**: "A variable is like a labeled box.
+You put a label on it (the variable name) and put something inside (the value).
+Later, you can change what's inside, but the label stays the same."

+**Objects**: "An object is like a filing cabinet with multiple drawers.
+Each drawer has a label (property name) and contains something (property value).
+All the drawers belong to one filing cabinet (object)."

+**Properties**: "A property is one drawer in the filing cabinet.
+It has a label (the property name) and contains something (the property value)."

 ---